heelghevariya/Sampling_Variability_MOE_and_Role_of_Sample_Size/Readme.txt

-📊 Sampling Variability and Margin of Error Analysis Understanding How Sample Size Affects Uncertainty in Real-World Data 📌 Project Overview
+### Sampling Variability and Margin of Error Analysis:
+Understanding How Sample Size Affects Uncertainty in Real-World Data

+Project Overview:

 In data analytics, decisions are often based on sample estimates rather than full populations.
 Understanding how sample size affects uncertainty is critical when interpreting survey results, A/B tests, healthcare metrics, or operational KPIs.